Frequently asked questions

 Skilled Nursing Frequently Asked Questions

 Skilled nursing is for seniors who need more care than assisted living provides but don’t need to be hospitalized.
 They may be recently discharged from the hospital and need post-acute care to regain strength and function.
 Or they may need long-term care for a chronic condition.
 At Wesley Pines, we provide around-the-clock skilled nursing care on-site at our health center.

 Is skilled nursing at Wesley Pines Medicare certified?

 Yes.
 We’ll work with you to optimize individual Medicare and long-term care insurance coverage.

 Do you accept direct admissions?

 Yes, we accept direct admissions for skilled nursing.
-However, independent living residents at Wesley Pines have priority for admission to skilled nursing.
 Please contact us for more information at 910-272-3006.

 Rehabilitation Frequently Asked Questions

 Do you accept direct admit patients for short-term rehabilitation therapy?